Dangers of starting a fire deliberately

 - make sure that barbecues are fully extinguished and cold before disposing of their contents

-- never leave bottles or glass in woodlands, as sunlight shining through glass can start a fire - take them home or put them in a waste or recycling bin
+- never leave bottles or glass in woodland or grassland, as sunlight shining through glass can start a fire - take them home or put them in a waste or recycling bin

 - report any fire in the countryside immediately to the NI Fire and Rescue Service